• Home

 2 Timothy 2:15 KJV – “Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”

-The post 2: Restless and Rebellious – Singing with Inspiration first appeared on Sabbath School Net.
+The post 12: Deuteronomy in the New Testament – Singing with Inspiration appeared first on Sabbath School Net.

 Share this: